andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 Without a larger instance class to move to, the team no longer had vertical scaling as an option for improved reliability for Christmas 2025 and beyond.

-⚠️ Although a Dedicated Log Volume (DLV) was in place for 2024, the configuration was not optimal.
+⚠️  Although a Dedicated Log Volume (DLV) was in place for 2024, there was a problem traced back to a change with Postgres 14.1.

+"We weren't aware RDS had changed in-region replication to use replication slots by default in Postgres 14.1.

+This caused the amount of WAL stored on the primary to be unbounded when the replica lagged."

 ## Postgres Scaling Challenges and Solutions
 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.